mikejac/node-red-contrib-google-smarthome/docs/setup_instructions.md

 6. Also check that the page is reachable from the internet.
 Use a tool such as https://reqbin.com to send a GET request to https://example.com:3001/check (using your domain name and port).
-It should respond with status 200 and the message "SUCCESS: Smart Home service is reachable!".\
+It should respond with status 200 and the message "SUCCESS - Cloud fulfillment HTTP server is reachable".\
    <kbd>![](images/setup_instructions/nodered_reqbin.png)</kbd>